USEPA/code-json-generator/README.md

 This application generates a machine-readable software inventory compliant with [Code.gov Metadata Schema version 2.0.0][1].
 To accomplish this goal, the application connects to a series of Git hosting API "endpoints", inspects the configured projects, and generates an inventory.
+This application has been enhanced to automate the generation of the Agency's code.json file through GitHub Actions.

 The application configuration supports internal/external hosting platforms with or without authentication (for private repositories).
 It currently works